The striper season goes right past New Years in New Jersey.

 Lures for Winter Stripers

 A surf bag with a wide variety of selections is important for fooling the cold-water stripers.
-A well-stocked late-season bag should include Daiwa Salt Pro Minnows or other minnow plugs, paddle-tail soft-plastics, like the smallest size of the Fish Lab Mad Eel, and assorted sand-eel-imitating metals.
+A well-stocked late-season bag should include Daiwa Salt Pro Minnows or other minnow plugs, paddle-tail soft-plastics, like the smallest size of the Savage Gear Sand Eel, and assorted sand-eel-imitating metals like the Deadly Dick.

 Regardless of what lure you’re using, fooling winter stripers requires a slow retrieve.
 At times, the best retrieve is so painfully slow, it can seem like you’re barely nudging the lure along.
 Metal lures should be worked slowly enough that they drag the bottom, creating small puffs of sand as they hobble along.
 A fast retrieve is unlikely to attract even a look.